WHERE TO SEE EAGLES

 7. The North Cascades National Park Visitor Center in Newhalem

 (The visitor center is closed in the winter).
 To visit the North Cascades Visitor Center continue on Highway 20 passed Marblemount for about 16 miles to Newhalem (use caution as icey conditions are more common north of Marblemount).
 The Visitor Center has interpretive exhibits on the formation of the North Cascade mountain range and Skagit Valley, native plants, and hands-on exhibits for children.
 Check out the Park film, slideshow, bookstore, and souvenir shop.
-There are miles of easy and accessible trails near the Visitor Center that will take you through old growth forest and close the Skagit River, bald eagles, and spawned-out salmon.
+There are miles of easy and accessible trails near the Visitor Center that will take you through old growth forest and close to the Skagit River, Bald Eagles, and spawned-out Salmon.
 A 300 foot walk from the Visitor Center leads to an incredible view of the mighty Pickett Range.

 While in Newhalem, it is worthwhile to visit Gorge Powerhouse.
 Walk out on the suspension bridge over the Skagit River and you are likely to see hundreds of salmon swimming around wondering why they can go no further.
 Above the powerhouse, the entire Skagit River flows through a tunnel from the Gorge Dam several miles upstream.
 Continue across the bridge to begin a short but delightful walk to the roaring waterfall on Ladder Creek.